VADERASU/Choropleths-Attribute-Uncertainty/README.md

 ### Multivariate Classification

 To arrive to the state shown at video 05:15 by using the top-right button ‘File’ to load the ‘Election’ and clicking the ‘Cluster Parameters’ button.
+For this example, the analysis may take a few minutes to compute depending on your configuration.

 ##Data